krishna2206/poe-auth/README.md

 Instead, you can use the full browser automated version using `--browser` option or the *V2* module (requires `playwright` package).

+Authentication using phone number is not supported in the browser automated version.

 ## Installation

 You can install this package using pip